-The Student Activities Program compliments the academic program of studies and enhances the overall educational experience of students through their participation in social, cultural, intellectual, recreational, and governance activities.
+Campus life engagement includes the Student Activities Program which compliments the academic program of studies and enhances the overall educational experience of students through their participation in social, cultural, intellectual, recreational, athletics and governance activities.
 The goals of the program are to provide a meaningful student life beyond classroom attendance; to present opportunities for growth and development through social and cultural options; and to promote retention.
 According to research, students involved in extracurricular activities have a higher program completion rate than students who only attend class.

 Paul D. Camp Community College offers each student a range of opportunities beyond formal education, including membership in the Student Government Association (SGA) and other various clubs and organizations.
 Developing the program is the responsibility of the students and faculty under the guidance and leadership of the counselor on each campus.
 Each student organization must have a faculty or staff sponsor.
 All student activity funds must be deposited and expended through the college business office, subject to State Board policies, procedures, and regulations pertaining to such funds.